jcalcutt/Lagrange/_posts/2018-06-11-nlp-whatsapp.md

 ### Emojis

 Emojis are everywhere.
-Since being included in Apples’ 2011 IOS5 operating system they have proliferated our messages and have been likened to a language in themselves.
+Since being included in Apple's 2011 IOS5 operating system they have proliferated our messages and have been likened to a language in themselves.
 You only have to Google something along the lines of ‘Emojis as a